HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 ### Running under a company name
 The above won't be the case for everyone.
 You may have your goals set on eventually (or immediately) creating a team and blooming into an agency.

 Running under a company name isn't always as _personal_ but it certainly can give the impression that your company is larger and more professional than you may actually be.
 This may allow you to bid on larger projects and have companies take you more seriously.
+It also affords you the ability to easily grow the company should you choose too in the future.

 ### Examples